-- it permits modeling the non-uniform flexure of the IPMC actuator in spatial and time domain. - it permits modeling large flexure of the actuator or sensor. - it takes into account the real measurable parameters of the material - resistance of the electrodes and capacitance and with respect to the previously developed models does not reduce it to a uniform lumped model; - it is scalable, i.e. the length of the actuator is one of the parameters of the model; - the values of the measurable parameters the capacitance of the material, the resistance of the electrodes and the length may vary on a large scale.
+- it permits modeling the non-uniform flexion of the IPMC actuator in spatial and time domain; - it permits modeling large flexion of the IPMC material; - it takes into account the real measurable parameters of the material - resistance of the electrodes and capacitance.
+Apart from the previously developed models it does not reduce it to a uniform lumped model; - it is scalable, i.e., the length of the actuator is one of the parameters of the model; - the values of the measurable parameters the capacitance of the material, the resistance of the electrodes and the length - may vary on a large scale.

-The model described in the current paper gives the analytical solution for the free bending of the IPMC actuators only.
-It does not take into account the mechanical parameters of IPMC membranes, for example the viscoelasticity of polymer membranes, the blocking force produced by the IPMC actuator, inertia, etc. Presumably the combination of the electrical distributed model and the theory of mechanics of multilayer elastic thin films would give a result, capable to express the force produced by an arbitrary segment of the actuator.
+The described model gives the analytical solution for the free bending of the IPMC actuators only.
+It does not take into account the mechanical parameters of IPMC membranes, for example the viscoelasticity of polymer membranes, the blocking force produced by the IPMC actuator, inertia, etc. Presumably the combination of the electrical distributed model and the theory of mechanics of multilayer elastic thin films would give a result, capable of expressing the force produced by an arbitrary segment of the actuator.

-The described analytical model presumes that the electrical parameters of the material Ra, Rb, G, W and C are invariant.
+The described analytical model presumes that the electrical parameters of the material: Ra, Rb, G, W, and C are invariant.
 This presumption is valid at low voltages only.
-Measuring the resistances G and W with voltage pulses of various amplitudes gives a well determined relation between the values of the resistors and the voltage.
-When the amplitude of the voltage approaches to the voltage required for water electrolysis, the resistances G and Wdecrease fast due to the electrode reactions, reaching very low values.
-In this case the analytical equations given in Section 4 are not tenable any more.
+Measuring the resistances G and W with voltage pulses of various amplitudes gives a well-determined relation between the values of the resistors and the voltage.
+When the amplitude of the voltage approaches to the voltage required for water electrolysis, the resistances G and W decrease fast due to the electrode reactions, reaching very low values.
+In this case the analytical equations given in 'The Analytical Equations Describing the Distributed Model of an IPMC' section are not tenable any more.

-IPMC materials are also known to have sensor properties, When the material is mechanically deformed, it generates a weak voltage between the faces of the IPMC sheet due to the change of the concentration of ions.
-According to (2) voltage at output contacts depends on time and distance between the bending area and the output.
-If the deformation is continuous or distributed, the values of U(x,t) should be superpositioned.
+We assume that the proposed model is also applicable to the IPMC sensors.
+According to (7) the voltage at the output contacts of a sensor depends on time and distance between the bending area and the output.
+If the deformation is continuous or distributed, the values of u(x, t) should be superpositioned.
 Verification of the proposed model for IPMC sensors is a subject of our future work.